The Real Cost of Off-Campus Housing Near U of U: Beyond Just Rent (2026)

 Shared housing vs solo living: cost comparison

-Shared housing often lowers rent, but it can also introduce shared costs:
+Shared housing often lowers rent, but it can also introduce shared costs:- Split utilities may fluctuate based on roommate behavior

 - Shared damages can affect everyone’s deposit